PeterHdd/covid_tracker/README.md

 Finally, I seperated the files by feature instead of adding all the `ViewModel` under a folder called `ViewModel` and all the `Services` under a folder called `Services`... this way it will be easier for navigation.

+The API that is used in the application can be found here: https://disease.sh/docs/

 ![structure](images/structure.png)